 Thatcher's words, then, were repulsively warm regarding the general.
 "Senator Pinochet was a staunch friend of Britain," she gushed, as Tony Blair and Jack Straw contrived to inefficiently do absolutely nothing for the victims.
 Thatcher was showing that Pinochet's loyalty to pseudo-empire during the Falklands/Malvinas conflict, albeit partially covert, was treasured by her as being above thousands of human lives.

 Of significant note- seemingly entirely 'overlooked' by the MSM- Thatcher was the UK's PM during both Jimmy Savile's inglorious time and the Sun Newspaper's shameful reporting of the Hillsborough Disaster... and she was a PM who 'prided' herself upon keeping fully abreast of national and global politics.
-It surely would not be beyond the realms of reason to assume that she knew more that has yet been reported.
+It surely would not be beyond the realms of reason to assume that she knew far more than has yet been reported.
 Orgreave may yet have it's time.

 The UK's MSM reported the Pinochet incident with almost distasteful balance, and this dreadful man duly escaped justice.
 The MSM did not roundly condemn Thatcher for her support of the known war criminal!
 Nor has it yet chosen to speculate upon Thatcher's murky secrets.